Extensively studied, with a consistent safety profile across all approved doses1

 Cough 0 16% (12) 9% (6) 21% (3) 12% (21)

-Serious adverse events occurring in >2% of patients, % (n)
+Most common serious adverse events (reported in >2% of all patients),§ % (n)

 Pneumonia 0 4% (3) 1% (1) 7% (1) 3% (5)